 Injured on a Job Site?
 Our Philadelphia Construction Accident Lawyers Demand Maximum Compensation

-The Law Offices of Craig A. Altman is the personal injury law firm that injured tradespeople trust.
-Each claim is led by an experienced construction accident attorney who:
+The Law Offices of Craig A. Altman is the personal injury law firm trusted by injured tradespeople.
+Each claim is led by an experienced construction accident lawyer who:

-• Locks down OSHA reports, site-safety logs, and foreman texts before they vanish.
+Locks down accident reports, OSHA investigations, site-safety logs, and foreman texts before they vanish.

-• Build a separate personal injury lawsuit needed to recover full, fair compensation for pain, future earnings, and lifelong care, on top of your existing workers’ compensation claim.
+Builds a separate personal injury lawsuit to recover full, fair compensation for pain, future earnings, and lifelong care, on top of your existing workers’ compensation benefits.

-You pay nothing up front; legal fees come only from the settlement or verdict we win for you.
+You pay nothing up front; legal fees are covered only by the settlement or verdict we win for you.
+Construction accident attorneys typically work on a contingency fee basis, charging a percentage of the compensation recovered.

-Most Philadelphia construction accident lawsuits are filed in the Court of Common Pleas—Trial Division.
-Claims against the City or PennDOT require special notice under Pennsylvania law; we manage every deadline.
+Most Philadelphia construction accident lawsuits are filed in the Court of Common Pleas, Trial Division.
+A Philadelphia construction accident lawyer must understand Pennsylvania’s two-year statute of limitations for personal injury lawsuits and the state’s modified comparative fault rules.
+Claims against the City or PennDOT require special notice under Pennsylvania law; we manage every deadline so you do not miss your opportunity to recover compensation.

 From our Center City office, we fight for injured Pennsylvanians across the Greater Philadelphia area, including Bucks, Montgomery, Delaware, and Chester Counties.